-(Deemed to be University) (Established under Section 3 of UGC Act, 1956) (Accredited with A+ Grade by NAAC in the second cycle) Eachanari Post, Coimbatore - 641 021, India FACULTY OF ARTS, SCIENCE, COMMERCE AND MANAGEMENT POST-GRADUATE PROGRAMMES (M.Sc., M.Com.)
+(Deemed to be University) (Established under Section 3 of UGC Act, 1956) (Accredited with A+ Grade by NAAC in the Second Cycle) Coimbatore - 641 021, Tamil Nadu, India

+FACULTY OF ARTS, SCIENCE, COMMERCE AND MANAGEMENT POST-GRADUATE PROGRAMMES (M.Sc., M.Com.)

 REGULAR MODE CHOICE BASED CREDIT SYSTEM (CBCS)

-REGULATIONS - 2022
+REGULATIONS - 2023

-The following Regulations are effective from the academic year 2022-2023 and are applicable to the candidates admitted in Post Graduate (PG) Degree programmes in the Faculty of Arts, Science, Commerce and Management, Karpagam Academy of Higher Education (KAHE).
+The following regulations are effective from the academic year 2023 -2024 and are applicable to the candidates admitted in Post Graduate (PG) Degree programmes in the Faculty of Arts, Science, Commerce and Management, Karpagam Academy of Higher Education (KAHE).

-1 PROGRAMMES OFFERED,

-MODE OF STUDY AND ADMISSION REQUIREMENTS
+1 PROGRAMMES OFFERED, MODE OF STUDY AND ADMISSION REQUIREMENTS